In 2022, tuition for full-time students at Cornell was $65,204 a year.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Cornell was $52,017 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Cornell seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Cornell University was $59,644 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Cornell University seem more manageable.

-What will attending Cornell really cost you?
+What will attending Cornell University really cost you?
 The answer depends on several factors.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.